Pete Jowsey Physiotherapy & Acupuncture

 5. Schedule recovery time

-Have 2 days a week where you don’t do strenuous exercise.
-This allows your tissues to recover, adapt, and strengthen.
+Have 1-2 days a week where you don’t do strenuous exercise.
+This needs to be different again in our 40s, 50s and beyond where training programme structure needs even more thought.
+Recovery allows your tissues to adapt, strengthen and become more efficient and fit for purpose.
 Training is the stimulus.
 Recovery is where your body changes.

 6. Be structured & consistent

-Approach sport and exercise in a structured and consistent way and you’ll really experience the benefits.
+Approach sport and exercise in a well structured and consistent way and you’ll experience the benefits.
 Stress your body in a good way!

 about Pete